 The thought of needing surgery is never a pleasant scenario, especially when the procedure requires a large incision and extensive work.
-In Maine and elsewhere, the majority of these surgeries are successful with few, if any, complications.
-Unfortunately, according to one patient, her procedure wound up costing her greater harm and, possibly, lasting repercussions for which she recently filed a medical malpractice claim.
+In Maine and elsewhere, most of these surgeries are successful with few, if any, complications.
+Unfortunately, according to one patient, her procedure wound up costing her greater harm and, possibly, lasting repercussions, for which she recently filed a medical malpractice claim.

 According to the woman’s civil lawsuit, she underwent exploratory abdominal surgery in 2017 during the spring.
 The operation was to remove a non-cancerous growth.
-Purportedly, during the course of her procedure, surgeons used a forceps instrument that measured approximately 8 inches.
+Purportedly, surgeons used a forceps instrument that measured approximately 8 inches during her procedure.
 It is unclear how it occurred, but the instrument was not removed at the end of her surgery.

 Some weeks after her procedure, the woman experienced serious discomfort in her abdominal and lumbar regions.
 She sought treatment in the emergency department of her hospital.
-An X-ray revealed the presence of the instrument, and she underwent additional surgery to remove the implement.
+An X-ray revealed the instrument’s presence, and she underwent additional surgery to remove the implement.
 The pain she experienced was caused by a considerable length of her intestines becoming entangled in the handle of the forceps.